lopezleandro03/azd-devcenter/README.md

 ## Deploy with Azure Developer CLI

+> Note: Before starting, create a GitHub PAT with `repo` scope to connect to a GitHub repository as a catalog.
+Learn more about [creating a GitHub PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 1. Define the following environment variables which will be used to link a GitHub repository as a DevCenter catalog.
 A catalog is the repository that contains the environment definitions as infrastructure as code templates.
 Use the [Azure official repo for Azure Deployment Environments](https://github.com/Azure/deployment-environments) to import sample environments.

 ```bash